 Financial accounting incorporates two courses: the related lecture and the seminar.
-The aim of the courses is to entitle the students with the knowledge of the most important topics of accounting such as property plant and equipment, merchandising operations, inventories and receivables.
-This handout provides case studies for learning purposes and also includes a sample exam.
+The aim of the courses is to entitle the students with the knowledge of the most important topics of accounting such as property plant and equipment, merchandising operations, inventories, receivables and liabilities.
+This handout provides case studies for learning purposes and includes a sample exam.